danmann4/Misc/README.md

 # Welcome to my humble GIT abode.
 Lets give you a walk through...

 ## Data Analysis Folder
-This folder just contains some examples of how we can go about data cleaning, visualization, hypothesis testing, modeling incertainty, etc.
+This folder just contains some examples of how we can go about data cleaning, visualization, hypothesis testing, modeling uncertainty, etc.

    ### Bayesian Linear Regression
    Bayesian Linear Regression.ipynb is an example of how we can use python to conduct Bayesian linear regressions.